Lonlay-l'Abbaye

 Lonlay-l'Abbaye ([lɔ̃lɛ labei]) is a commune in the Orne department in north-western France, situated midway between the towns of Domfront and Flers.
 It has a beautiful abbey and town square and is surrounded by walks and scenery, including the local viewpoint Fosse Arthur.

+Geography

+Lonlay-l'Abbaye shares a Natura 2000 protected area, Landes du Tertre Bizet et Fosse Arthour, with two other communes Domfront en Poiraie and Saint-Georges-de-Rouelley.